ralihassan/ralihassan-terminus-project/README.md

 # terminus-project

 This is a sample spring boot application to save and retrieve person's details like name, email and phone number using Hibernate, Spring Data and MySQL.
+Please visit localhost:8080 after starting the project to view the running app.

 # REST End Points Details